realisticattorney/XYZ-Finance/README.md

 # XYZ Finance

 XZY Finance is a chart viewer of current stock prices.
-It has a straight-forward style, fast and clear.
+It has a straightforward style, fast and clear.
 This is the Capstone project for React/Redux at Microverse.

 ## Live demo